-- a.
-Misusing, damaging or tampering with fire safety equipment. - b.
-Setting or causing to be set, any unauthorized fire on or in College property. - Possessing or using fireworks, explosives or other incendiary devices on College property without authorization. - d.
-Making or causing to be made, a false fire alarm. - e.
-Intentionally or recklessly obstructing a fire exit in any College building. - f.
-Failure to exit a College building when the fire alarm sounds. - g.
-Failure to maintain an organization's facilities and/or surrounding property creating a potential danger to the health or safety of the occupants or other individuals. - h.
-Tampering with smoke detector or other fire safety equipment. - 1st offense will result in a minimum of \$100 fine - 2nd offense will result in in a minimum of \$250 fine - 3rd offense will result in a minimum of \$500 fine - 4th offense will result in suspension and/or expulsion - 17.
-Conduct that is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on College premises or at functions sponsored by, or participated in by, the College or members of the College community. - 18.
-Theft or other abuse of computer facilities and resources, including but not limited to: - a.
-Intentional violation of federal and state copyright laws and license agreements is prohibited.
-The user is responsible for any and all copyright infringements or other illegal acts per formed through the use of College computers or network access.
-(U.S. copyright law is governed by the Copyright Act of 1976, U.S. Code, Title 17.) - b.
+- b.
 Browsing, exploring, or making other unauthorized attempts to view data, files, or directories belonging to the College or to other users is forbidden.
-It is also unacceptable behavior to corrupt files, introduce deviant software such as worms or viruses, or interfere with some one else's legitimate computer use.
+It is also unacceptable behavior to corrupt files, introduce deviant software such as worms or viruses, or interfere with someone else's legitimate computer use.
 Possession of software designed to gain unauthorized access will be deemed to constitute an attempt at breaking College computer security. - c.
 Commercial solicitation, selling, or advertising for purposes not related to College sponsored organizations or activity is not allowed via electronic mail or College-provided Internet access. - d.
 Each electronic mail account is to be used only by the individual to whom it was assigned. - e.
 Electronic mail cannot contain obscene or threatening language.
-Receipt of electronic mail from any source which violates this regulation should be reported to Chief of Campus Police and/or the Director of Information Technology. - Use of the Internet or the campus network to access pornographic or obscene material is forbidden. - g.
-Hardware/software repairs, reconfigurations, modifications, etc., to College-owned computers and peripheral equipment are to be conducted by Information Technology or McCain Library staff members only.
+Receipt of electronic mail from any source which violates this regulation should be reported to Chief of Campus Police and/or the Director of Information Technology. - f.
+Use of the Internet or the campus network to access pornographic or obscene material is forbidden. - g.
+Hardware/software repairs, reconfigurations, modifications, etc., to College-owned computers and peripheral equipment are to be conducted by Information Technology or McCain Library staff members only. - h.
 Users should help keep down the cost of providing computer resources.
 Supplies such as toner for laser printers are provided for the College-owned equipment.
-Printing should be limited to essential work.

-19. Abuse of the Student Conduct System, including but not limited to:
+Printing should be limited to essential work. - 21.
+Abuse of the Student Conduct System, including but not limited to: - a.

-- a.
 Failure to obey the notice from a College official to appear for a meeting or hearing as part of the Student Conduct System. - b.
-Falsification, distortion, or misrepresentation of information before a Student Judicial Council or College official. - c.
-Disruption or interference with the orderly conduct of a Student judicial proceeding. - d.
-Institution of a student conduct code proceeding in bad faith. - Attempting to discourage an individual's proper participating in, or use of, the student judicial system. - f.
-Attempting to influence the impartiality of a member of a Student Judicial Council prior to, and/or during the course of, the Student judicial proceeding. - g.
-Harassment (verbal or physical) and/or intimidation of a member of a Student Judicial Council prior to, during, and/or after a student judicial proceeding. - h.
+Falsification, distortion, or misrepresentation of information before a or College official. - c.
+Disruption or interference with the orderly conduct of a student disciplinary proceeding. - d.
+Institution of a student conduct code proceeding in bad faith. - e.
+Attempting to discourage an individual's proper participation in, or use of, the student judicial system. - f.
+Attempting to influence the impartiality of the Student Conduct Administrator or member of the Discipline and Appeals Committee. - g.
+Harassment (verbal or physical) and/or intimidation of the Student Conduct Administrator or member of the Discipline and Appeals Committee prior to, during, and/or after a student judicial proceeding. - h.
 Failure to comply with the sanction(s) imposed under the Code of Conduct or failure to complete by the due date provided. - i.
 Influencing or attempting to influence another person to commit an abuse of the student conduct code system.

-20. Visitation
+21. Visitation